 USA Today reports nearly 40,000 significant injuries were seen in emergency departments across the country from 2014 to 2018, and these numbers continue to rise as the popularity of electric scooters increase.
 A significant percentage of electric scooter injuries involve the head and neck, some severe enough to cause paralysis and in some extremely serious cases, death.
 Wearing a helmet while riding an electric scooter doesn’t guarantee you won’t be injured in an accident but in some instances a helmet is the difference between permanent disability and recovery, life or death.

 Jason Stone understands that even when you follow the rules, your life or the life of a loved one can be dramatically changed by the actions of another person.
 An accident places a financial burden on victims that can slow or inhibit the healing process.
 The attorneys at Jason Stone understand the financial strain accident victims feel and do their part not to add to it.
-Jason Stone offers a free, no risk, case evaluation to accident victims, in addition, the Stone Cold Guarantee ensures that you don’t pay unless you receive a settlement.
+Jason Stone offers a free, no risk, case evaluation to electric scooter accident victims, in addition, the Stone Cold Guarantee ensures that you don’t pay unless you receive a settlement.
 Call (800)577-5188 to schedule your free consultation with our Boston electric scooter accident lawyer.

 Are There Restrictions On The Time of Day I Can Ride?

-Jason Stone Injury Lawyers offer expert, personal injury services to Massachusetts accident victims.
-With over 20 years experience and a proven track record of more than $60 million dollars awarded to clients.
+Jason Stone Injury Lawyers offers expert, personal injury services to victims of electric scooter accidents in Massachusetts.
+With over 20 years of experience and a proven track record of more than $60 million awarded to clients.
 You can trust our Boston electric scooter accident lawyers at Jason Stone Injury Lawyers to get the compensation you deserve.